Get answers to frequently asked questions about applying for accommodated MCAT® testing.

 Some examinees with disabilities may qualify for accommodations such as extended testing time or additional break time.
 Individuals with physical or mobility impairments may need such accommodations as an adjustable-height workstation or an adaptive mouse.
-Individuals with visual impairments may need text enlargement.
+Those with visual impairments may require text enlargement.

 Please note that these examples are not exhaustive and do not represent all of the accommodations that may be available for the exam.
 You should submit a request for the accommodation(s) that you and your qualified professional believe are necessary for you to take the exam in an accessible manner.